lzwjava/blog-source/resume.md

 * Ranked in the top 300 in 2011 Guangdong NOIP(National Olympiad in Informatics in Provinces).

 ## Projects

-### Machine Learning Projects

-* The below experimental projects are learned from other open-source projects.
-Carefully analyzed and wrote code from scratch by myself.
-Please check out https://github.com/lzwjava/neural-networks-and-zhiwei-learning.
-* Mnist Numpy, a simple neural network to recognize handwritten digits.
-Just used Numpy and manually calculated the gradients.
-* Mnist Torch, a simple neural network to recognize handwritten digits using the PyTorch framework.
-* Nanogpt, a simple and fast implementation for training and finetuning medium-sized GPTs.
-* Makemore, an autoregressive character-level language model for making more text.
-* Fast Neural Style, a PyTorch implementation of an algorithm for artistic style transfer.
-The algorithm can be used to mix the content of an image with the style of another image.
-* ImageNet, implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
-* Time Sequence Prediction, a PyTorch project that uses two LSTMCell units to learn some sine wave signals starting at different phases.

 ### Corporate Projects